-- (a) Each vehicle must be fitted with at least one rearward facing red stop lamp, which complies with ADR 49 for a stop lamp.
-Each rearward facing stop lamp shall only be operated by the application of the foot brake. - (b) Each vehicle must be fitted with at least one rearward facing amber lamp, which complies with ADR 6 for a direction indicator and wired so that it operates at all times when the main power is switched on.
-No other switch is permitted in the circuit for a rearward facing amber lamp. - Each vehicle in the Sportsman, SXS Sport, Super 1650 and Production 4WD (optional for all other (c) classes) must be fitted with at least one rearward facing blue strobing light which is wired so that it operates at all times when the power is switched on. - (d) Each rearward facing lamp shall be: - visible when viewed from up to a 45° angle in each rearward direction side of the vehicle longitudinal centre line: - (ii) fitted with a lens of a minimum area of 60cm2; - (iii) mounted separately from any other rearward facing lamp; - mounted not lower than 200mm below the highest point of the vehicle not including an aerial, (iv) roof fin or number plate; and - fitted on or into the bodywork so that every part of the lens is external to the bodywork. (v) - A penalty of exclusion disqualification shall apply for any action which inhibits the operation of any (e) rearward facing lamp whilst the ignition is on, in addition to any other penalty which may be imposed by the Stewards of the Meeting.

-(f) Each vehicle must have a minimum of a single white forward facing headlamp fitted which comply as a minimum with ADR 46 for a dipped-beam headlamp and which must be illuminated during all competitive sections of the at the start of the event.
-At least one forward facing headlamp must be illuminated at the start of each subsequent section.
-A LED Light Bar shall be considered as a single white lamp
+- (a) Each vehicle must be fitted with at least one rearward facing red stop lamp.
+Each rearward facing stop lamp must only be operated by the application of the foot brake. - (b) Each vehicle must be fitted with at least one rearward facing amber lamp, and wired so that it operates at all times when the main power is switched on.
+No other switch is permitted in the circuit for a rearward facing amber lamp. - (c) Each vehicle in the Sportsman, SXS Sport, Super 1650 and Production 4WD (optional for all other classes) must be fitted with at least one rearward facing blue strobing and/or flashing light which is wired so that it operates at all times when the power is switched on. - (d) Each rearward facing lamp must be: - (i) visible when viewed from up to a 45° angle in each rearward direction and from the side of the vehicle longitudinal centre line; - (ii) fitted with a minimum of one lens or a maximum of two lenses totalling a minimum area of 60cm2; - (iii) Equivalent to a minimum of a 21 watt incandescent globe. - (iv) mounted not lower than 200mm below the highest point of the vehicle not including an aerial, roof fin or number plate; and - (v) fitted on or into the bodywork so that every part of the lens is external to the bodywork. - (e) A penalty of disqualification will apply for any action which inhibits the operation of any rearward facing lamp whilst the ignition is on, in addition to any other penalty which may be imposed by the Stewards. - (f) Each vehicle must have a minimum of a single white forward facing headlamp fitted which comply as a minimum with ADR 46 for a dipped-beam headlamp and which must be illuminated during all competitive sections of the event.